Resource library

 PDFGuidance note for FCDO climate and environment advisers on engaging with third-party climate information providers

-The guidance note was prepared in the context of a review of the FCDO Climate Resilient Infrastructure Development Facility (CRIDF) for southern Africa and incorporates some learning from this review of the CRIDF programme.
+The guidance note was prepared by Dr Nicholas Brooks, as a review of the FCDO Climate Resilient Infrastructure Development Facility (CRIDF) for southern Africa and incorporates some learning from this review of the CRIDF programme.
+The guidance note presents a set of recommendations for the provision and use of climate information to inform resilience and adaptation planning, programming and implementation.
+The focus is on climate change information to inform longer-term resilience and adaptation, rather than short-term weather and seasonal forecast information.

 PDFClimate mitigation and adaptation solutions in Africa - MSMEs